Vitamin List and Benefits

 Vitamin is an organic compound or essential micronutrient found in various foods and necessary for the growth and good health of animals including humans.
-Most vitamins are not a single molecule but groups of related molecules called vitamers.
-In addition to oxygen, water, proteins, fats, carbohydrates, and certain inorganic salts, vitamins are also necessary for humans and animals.
+Most of a vitamin is not a single molecule but a list of related molecules called vitamers.
+In addition to oxygen, water, proteins, fats, carbohydrates, and certain inorganic salts, all vitamins are also beneficial for humans and animals.
+Vitamins act as a catalyst in the generation of energy by utilizing carbohydrates, proteins, and fats properly and improving our immune system to save us from various diseases.
+Humans cannot live without vitamins.
+Except for vitamin D and B3, our body cannot synthesize a list of vitamins in our body.
+Therefore, we must obtain most of the vitamins through our diet or medicinal supplements.

 The word vitamin was derived from “vitamine”, a Latin word coined in 1912 by Polish-born biochemist Casimir Funk while working at the Lister Institute of Preventive Medicine.
-He create the name from the words vital and amine because these organic micronutrient food factors are vital for life and they were chemical amines.
+He created the name from the words vital and amine because these organic micronutrient food factors are vital for life and they were chemical amines.
+It is true for thiamine but vitamin C and other such list of micronutrients were not amines.
+The word vitamine was shortened to “vitamin” in English.

 Vitamins | Vitamers | Solubility | |